-Join us for a three-part series designed to introduce non-energy attorneys to energy law by looking at the legal and regulatory framework and issues in domestic energy production, energy distribution, and energy consumption.
+This three-part series was designed to introduce non-energy attorneys to energy law by looking at the legal and regulatory framework and issues in domestic energy production, energy distribution, and energy consumption.

 The Regulatory Framework of Domestic Energy Production

-Participation in this 90 minute primer will yield an understanding of the infrastructure and regulatory framework of energy in the US.
-The session will focus on the federal regulations at play in oil and gas exploration and production, pipeline regulation, and electricity generation.
-The session will also examine how natural resources are affected during domestic energy production and transportation via pipelines.
-State analogues to the federal laws at play will also be touched upon.
+Participation in this 90-minute primer yielded an understanding of the infrastructure and regulatory framework of energy in the US.
+The session focused on the federal regulations at play in oil and gas exploration and production, pipeline regulation, and electricity generation.
+The session also examined how natural resources are affected during domestic energy production and transportation via pipelines.
+State analogues to the federal laws at play were also touched upon.

 - What federal regulations are at play in oil and gas exploration and production?